Warning notification:Warning

 Speak slowly and clearly

-When talking with your toddler, speak slowly and clearly, so that they have the best opportunity to hear the sounds at the beginning, middle and end of the words.
+Speak slowly and clearly when talking to your toddler.
+This is so that they can hear the sounds at the beginning, middle and end of the words.
 This will help to develop their speech sounds.

 Stay calm when they’re being challenging